-Trade secrets often comprise customer lists, sensitive marketing information, unpatended inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.
+More types of businesses than one might think have trade secrets they want to protect.
+Trade secrets often comprise customer lists, sensitive marketing information, inventions that do not qualify for patent protection, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.

 Information is more likely to be considered a trade secret if it is:

 West Virginia’s version of the Uniform Trade Secrets Act refers to the theft of trade secrets as misappropriation.
-Under West Virginia law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means -- theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
-It also includes the disclosure or use of a trade secret without consent by someone who used improper means to acquire knowledge of the trade secret – for example, an ex-employee who spills company secrets to a rival.
+Under West Virginia law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means, such as theft, bribery, misrepresentation, breach, or inducement of a breach of duty to maintain secrecy.
+It also includes the disclosure or use of a trade secret without consent by someone who used improper means to acquire knowledge of the trade secret, for example, an ex-employee who spills company secrets to a rival.

 West Virginia prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a West Virginia company was unaware it possessed purloined trade secrets, it can still be prosecuted under West Virginia law if it should have known.